-What is the data telling us? - In August 2019, the absence rate was 9.3%, this is an increase on the previous months and an increase in the same month the previous year which was 7.2%.
+What is the data telling us? - In November 2019, the absence rate was 8.4% which is in line with our mean, it is a slight increase on the previous month and an increase in the same month the previous year which was 7.7%.